pendle-finance/documentation/docs/Developers/Helpers/Backend.md

 hide_table_of_contents: true
 ---

-# RESTful API
+# Pendle Backend

 ## Introduction

-The RESTful API can be used to query Asset, Market, Price, vePENDLE, and other information from the Pendle protocol across the different chain deployments.
+The Pendle Backend can be used to query Asset, Market, Price, vePENDLE, and other information from the Pendle protocol across the different chain deployments.

 ## Network URL